dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 - Validated support for [Live Video Analytics on IoT Edge](https://azure.microsoft.com/en-us/services/media-services/live-video-analytics/).
 - Supported Configuration: Pre-built Ubuntu Linux container for CPU and iGPU

+## What's New

+Support for [API 2.0](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/release-notes#december-14-2020) and its new [extension configuration](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/grpc-extension-protocol#configuring-inference-server-for-each-mediagraph-over-grpc-extension) feature.

+>**Note:** The extension configuration feature enables pipeline selection and configuration to be done when starting a media session.
+Pipeline selection is still supported via deployment file but this is a deprecated feature.
+Pipeline parameterization (e.g. setting inference accelerator device) is no longer possible via deployment file.

 # Getting Started

 The OpenVINO™ DL Streamer - Edge AI Extension module can run as a standalone microservice or as a module within an Live Video Analytics graph.
 For more information on deploying the module as part of a Live Video Analytics graph please see [Configuring the AI Extension Module for Live Video Analytics](#configuring-the-ai-extension-module-for-live-video-analytics) and refer to the [Live Video Analytics documentation](https://azure.microsoft.com/en-us/services/media-services/live-video-analytics/).
 The following instructions demonstrate building and running the microservice and test client outside of Live Video Analytics.